The Olive Tree

 A Sermon on Romans 11:16-17Read more

-Listen to Dr. Martyn Lloyd-Jones as he continues to preach through Romans 11:16-17 and discusses the relationship of the Jews to the Gentiles within God’s economy of salvation.
+In this sermon on Romans 11:16–17 titled “The Olive Tree,” Dr. Martyn Lloyd-Jones discusses what or who is the olive tree and the relationship of the Jews to the Gentiles within God’s economy of salvation.
 Learn of the importance to understand what Paul means in Romans 11 and the tendency to lean towards the two extremes—to make too much or too little of this relationship.
-What is meant by this 'olive tree'?
-There is great difficulty in using any one analogy — parts of each analogy must but combined.
-"Not all of Israel are Israel."
+What is meant by this “olive tree”?
 Who are the children of the promise?
-Listen as Dr. Martyn Lloyd-Jones dives into explaining who the true spiritual people of God are.
+Listen as Dr. Martyn Lloyd-Jones dives into explaining who are the true spiritual people of God.
 There is a spiritual nation that surpasses the natural.
-Understand where the roots of this olive tree are derived from.
-There is a continuity that binds the Old and New Testaments.
-“There is only one way of salvation and it has always been the same one.”
-See that salvation is not a matter of nationality, but of being grafted into God’s people.
-What does it mean that the Jews have a “special”, yet not “separate” position?
+Understand from where the roots of this olive tree are derived.
+There is a continuity that binds the Old and New Testaments: “There is only one way of salvation and it has always been the same one.”
+See that salvation is not a matter of nationality but of being grafted into God’s people.
+What does it mean that the Jews have a “special” yet not “separate” position?
 Rejoice that both Jews and Gentiles will be joint heirs and partake in the promised blessings of God.

 About Dr. Martyn Lloyd-Jones